Checkpoint Charlie (The Cold War, The Berlin Wall, and the Most Dangerous Place On Earth) - 9781982100049

 In the early 1960s, East Germany committed a billion dollars to the creation of the Berlin Wall, an eleven-foot-high barrier that consisted of seventy-nine miles of fencing, 300 watchtowers, 250 guard dog runs, twenty bunkers, and was operated around the clock by guards who shot to kill.
 Over the next twenty-eight years, at least five thousand people attempt to smash through it, swim across it, tunnel under it, or fly over it.

-Unlike Amazon and other retailers who may also offer Checkpoint Charlie (The Cold War, The Berlin Wall, and the Most Dangerous Place On Earth) - 9781982100049 books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Checkpoint Charlie (The Cold War, The Berlin Wall, and the Most Dangerous Place On Earth) - 9781982100049, we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details